seanjh/pinewood-derby-speedometer/README.md

 - `arduino-cli core update-index` - Update the core index
 - `arduino-cli core install esp32:esp32` - Install the core for the ESP32
 - `python3 -m pip install -r requirements.txt` - Install the ESP32 prerequisites
+- Calibrate the sensors (see "How to Fuse Motion..." in references)

 ## References